 Audeze LCD 3 – Complete Review & Hearing Test

 The headphones have never been more popular.
-All have them.
 They are used in urban transport, aircraft, running through nature, lying on the beach, at home, and who knows how many different ways.
 The offer is enormous today and thousands of manufacturers are trying to convince customers that their headphones are exactly what you are looking for.
 In that chaos, it is difficult to separate the quality from a poor quality product, so it turns out that the one that invests the most in marketing is ultimately winning.

 However, there are producers whose focus is primarily on quality, and then on everything else.
 One of those is American Audeze, located in Costa Mesa, California.
-It is a small company that can easily be described as a family manufacture.
+It is a small company that can easily be described as family manufacture.

 The Audeze headphones design combines the best of two worlds – engineering and material.
 Specifically, the design is, on the one hand, accessed with great knowledge of psychoacoustics and the creation of speaker units, while on the other, they use the best available materials.
 As such, they are recognized among many audiophiles, but also among the professionals who use them as a reference tool in studios.

-I met Audeze’s headphones last year in Munich where I had the opportunity to listen to them for the first time as part of the High End Fair, infact at a nearby hotel where another parallel HI-FI fair was held.
+I met Audeze’s headphones last year in Munich where I had the opportunity to listen to them for the first time as part of the High-End Fair, in fact at a nearby hotel where another parallel HI-FI fair was held.
 That still needs to be taken with a reserve because I was limited by the time and the conditions I listened to.

-For the test I have chosen the best, at the same time the most expensive headphones Audeze has on offer – the LCD-3 model.
+For the test, I have chosen the best, at the same time the most expensive headphones Audeze has on offer – the LCD-3 model.

-I had a strong curiosity to hear what sounds like a hundred times more expensive headphones than the consumable headphones that most people are using.
+I had a strong curiosity to hear what sounds like a hundred times more expensive headphones than the headphones that most people are using.
 After all, if someone asks me tomorrow if I want to try Pagani Huayro, I would sit on the wheel without thinking about the price, that is, for that amount I can buy 200 or more cars I drive.

 Unlike most headphones using dynamic speaker units (similar to those in classic speakers), the LCD-3 uses planar units that are found in magnetostatics or electrostatic loudspeakers.
 While dynamically working on the principle of a membrane that is triggered by the excitation of the coil in the magnetic field and thus the vibration creates sound, the planar headphones are made from the membranes that are located in the magnetic field between the two electrodes.
 Depending on the polarity of the magnetic field and the variability of the electrical signal the membranes move and produce sound.

 This technology is applied to the LCD-3 headphones from the belief that planar units offer far less distortion than the dynamic.
-Finally, those are ‘Lotus’ units of their own production which Audeze is particularly proud of.
+Finally, those are ‘Lotus’ units of their production which Audeze is particularly proud of.

-Headphones without the cable weighs about 550 grams, which is a problem if you are planning to listen to more hours.
+Headphones without the cable weigh about 550 grams, which is a problem if you are planning to listen to more hours.
 Specifically, this weight is not negligible and after about an hour and a half of the listening, the headphones become the burden that requires support.
-However, it is expected that with such headphones you can comfortably bend into the chair, head back and allow the armchair to become part of the musical performance.
+However, it is expected that with such headphones you can comfortably bend into the chair, head back, and allow the armchair to become part of the musical performance.
 Additionally, fatigue will not come before you hear any music piece to the end, and it rarely lasts longer than an hour or two.
 Otherwise, the headphones are extremely comfortable, and regardless of their robustness, they sit perfectly on the head and ears.

-If you feel happy enough that you have come out of the consumer class and you have had the opportunity to listen, or even better, you have bought the headphones for up to 300 $ and you are delighted to hear that you finally know how good the headphones should sound, I must disappoint you – such headphones are light years away from the LCD-3 headphones.
+If you feel happy enough that you have come out of the consumer class and you have had the opportunity to listen, or even better, you have bought the headphones for up to $300 and you are delighted to hear that you finally know how good the headphones should sound, I must disappoint you – such headphones are light years away from the LCD-3 headphones.

 This is a sound that is not highlighted in any part of the spectrum, it is closely connected from beginning to end, from the deepest to the highest tones.
 Such a uniformity on the first leaves the impression that you are listening to an uninteresting, or rather, unattractive product.
 However, with more careful and long-lasting listening, it becomes clear that you are scary approaching the ideal of high-fidelity sound.

-I personally stayed surprised at how Audeze LCD-3 headphones were able to convincely convey the sound of the instruments.
-That naturalness entails a high degree of involvement, because sensors in the brain tell you that you are listening to the right thing.
+I stayed surprised at how Audeze LCD-3 headphones were able to convincingly convey the sound of the instruments.
+That naturalness entails a high degree of involvement because sensors in the brain tell you that you are listening to the right thing.
 You can enjoy the most expensive orange juice with pieces of pulp, but when someone eats a fresh orange, it’s hard for you to cheat the tongue sensations.
 The same thing is here.
-You simply know that you are listening to what is known to you from the natural environment, especially if you have an experience how some live instruments sound.
+You simply know that you are listening to what is known to you from the natural environment, especially if you have experience how some live instruments sound.

 Unlike listening to music from the HI-FI system where the sound stage is much easier to recall and where the separation of the instruments can be precisely defined, the headphones are mostly absent on that question.
-Reasons should be sought in the technology itself and in the way we perceive the stereo effect.
+Reasons we should look for in the technology itself and in the way we perceive the stereo effect.
 While sitting in front of the HI-FI system, listening to the sum of sounds, both from the speakers and from those who are bouncing off the walls, the ceiling, the floor, and everything in the room, the headphones ‘work independently’ placed directly on the ears.
 Ultimately, it is far easier to get a sense of sound volume than in headphones.

 Still, the LCD-3 goes miles away and offers just the space recreation and excellent separation of the instruments.
-Usually, the headphone sound is in your head and it’s hard for you to visualize what’s going on in front of you.
+Usually, the headphones sound is in your head and it’s hard for you to visualize what’s going on in front of you.
 In other words, you hear, but you do not see.
 LCD-3 with some miracle can move that picture forward and create the illusion of having an orchestra in front of you.

-What I’ve found impossible to do until today, LCD-3 achieved, which was extremely faithful the sense of space of the church where vocals and instruments were brilliantly drawn.
+What I’ve found impossible to do until today, LCD-3 achieved, which was extremely faithful to the sense of space of the church where vocals and instruments were brilliantly drawn.
 Such a feeling is comparable to listening to a true high-end HI-FI system that can capture instruments in the space and give them enough air to fit the room’s acoustics realistically.
 If you’ve had the opportunity to listen to instruments or vocal performances in churches you probably remember the swing caused by reflections, ie. larger bare surfaces.
-Here the echo is not expressed as those in the cathedrals, but it is present and clearly indicates where the work is performed.
+Here the echo is not expressed as those in the cathedrals, but it is present and indicates where the work is performed.

-On the other hand, the sophisticated, fluttering, and flawlessly steady voice of Iva Bittova, has been perfected in both compilation and instrumental performances.
+On the other hand, the sophisticated, fluttering, and flawlessly steady voice of Iva Bittova has been perfected in both compilation and instrumental performances.
 A fine and precise definition has certainly contributed to the very footage that is exceptional, as well as to the LCD-3 headphones that can convincingly reproduce the human voice.
 Everything that delivers the voice of Iva Bittova, the tone range, the dynamism, the grandeur of the one and the opulence on the other side, is placed in front of you and offers you an unforgettable sound experience.

 You need to experience and hear the composition of Maykomashmalon (the first and the last), the incredible symbiosis of the viola, the cello and the human voice that gathers like a ghost through the church, gently touching the walls and your deepest feelings.
 You sit in the first rows and devoted, almost helpless, watching what is happening to you.
 At this point, the LCD-3 headphones are fully integrated into the music.
 Fantastic!

-It may seem strange, but I was almost ready to wrap my headphones after Vladimír Godár, return them to the distributor and start writing the text.
+It may seem strange, but I was almost ready to wrap my headphones after Vladimir Godar, return them to the distributor and start writing the text.
 I did not do it, but even if I am, I doubt that I would miss something in the context of the evaluation.
 Anyway, I continued with the music material to get the confirmation of the initial impressions, but frankly, and to extend the pleasure of listening to the LCD-3 headphones.
 Besides, God knows when I will listen to them again and where.